withattribution/gold/README.md

 ✓need interface to complete the following
 ✓--> repeat

+✓make a reference scan

+✓add ability to make repeat scans (solve already sent stream error)

+✓clear the previous scans on the new scan

+send the monetary-unit-key to client

+send the top 3 frequencies to the client on finish

 --> list scans for certain monetary unit (do this now)

-✓make a reference scan

 compare a scan to a reference scan

-✓add ability to make repeat scans (solve already sent stream error)

 display max amplitudes on graph

 build interface to list all scans for a coin

 build interface to select a scan

-build interface to start and stop scan

 ✓Jesus Ⓢaves